 Electric vehicles charging on the grid will increase twenty-fold.

 FPL states on its Power Plant Projects web page that it’s delivering on a commitment to meeting its customers’ energy needs “through sound planning and low-cost, reliable and environmentally responsible new generation resources.”
+FPL also highlights the fact that its bills are some of the lowest in the state:

-Marketing, social media, and public relations campaigns are more-customer-centric and accessible
+Marketing, social media, and public relations campaigns are more customer-centric and accessible

 Utilities use these types of campaigns to highlight their more-customer-centric messages and point customers back to their website or a landing page to learn more.